simphony/simphony-mayavi/doc/source/engine.rst

    Use `EngineManagerStandaloneUI` to run the engine and animate the results.

-   Multiple engines can be added to or removed from ( :func:`~simphony_mayavi.plugins.engine_manager.add_engine` and :func:`~simphony_mayavi.plugins.engine_manager.remove_engine`) the manager.
+   Multiple engines can be added to or removed from the manager using :func:`~simphony_mayavi.plugins.engine_manager.add_engine` and :func:`~simphony_mayavi.plugins.engine_manager.remove_engine`.
    User can also add an engine by loading a python script file.
    Only local variables are loaded.
+Example scripts using :download:`Lammps <../../examples/lammps_engine_example.py>` and :download:`Kratos <../../examples/krato-cfd-example.py>` engine wrappers are provided.

 .. literalinclude:: ../../examples/engine_manager_standalone_ui_add_engine.py